Yelmuf/mastermind-solver/README.md

 Input | Output
 --- | ---
-The code for algorithm to guess | Number of guess iterations
+The code for algorithm to guess | Number of guess iterations and code

 #### Sample output:
 <pre>